Chase Merchant Services Review (Formerly Chase Paymentech)

 - Next-business-day funding for Chase business checking customers

 - “Free” credit card terminal requires a long-term contract

 For such a large company, Chase has received remarkably few complaints from merchants.
 The current total of 36 complaints with the BBB in the last three years represents a mere 0.008% of the company’s customer base.
 This remarkably low rate has been consistent throughout our previous review updates.
 It’s a good indicator that the company trains its sales force well and generally provides quality customer service after the sale.

 The main advantage of going with Chase is that you eliminate the middleman and deal directly with the company that will be processing your transactions.
 You may be able to negotiate better rates and contract terms, and you won’t get the run-around between your merchant account provider and your processor in the event of a chargeback or account freeze.
 They’re both the same company.
 Note that these advantages apply mostly to larger, more established companies that have the leverage to squeeze out a few concessions in order for Chase to get their business.
 Fortunately, Chase is one of the few direct processors that also offers a basic processing service with flat-rate pricing and no monthly account fees that can work very well for small business owners.

 Chase no longer discloses any of its processing rates on its website, but the company offers a choice of either flat-rate pricing or interchange-plus.
 Its flat-rate pricing plan is designed for small businesses, and the rates are comparable to those charged by Square.
 You’ll have to ask if you want interchange-plus pricing, and you’ll probably also have to meet a certain (undisclosed) minimum monthly processing volume.
 Note that the flat-rate pricing plan does not include a monthly account fee, while you’ll have to pay $10 per month for the lower interchange-plus rates.
 We also recommend that you avoid dealing with the company’s sub-ISOs, if at all possible.
-These sub-ISOs have a terrible reputation for adding on additional fees to your account and using independent sales agents to sell their services.
+These sub-ISOs (or resellers) have a terrible reputation for adding on additional fees to your account and using independent sales agents to sell their services.